 Families often have many questions as they are beginning a home study process.
 We hope these FAQs will help guide you through your next steps in the process!

-All families adopting, either through Spence-Chapin or another agency or attorney, need to complete a home study.
+All families adopting, either through Spence-Chapin or another agency or an attorney, need to complete a home study.
 A home study is required by all states for any adult(s) adopting a child into their family, no matter which adoption pathway.
-This includes domestic adoption, international adoption, foster care, step-parent adoption, and in some states even embryo adoptions require a home study.

-A home study is a process which results in a document.
-Throughout the process you will learn about core adoption issues specific to your adoption path, such as adoption & child development, adopting a child of a different race, open adoption, or adopting a child with special needs.
+A home study is a process that results in a document.
+Throughout the process you will learn about how adoption will impact your family and future child.
+Specific to your adoption path – such as adoption & child development, adopting a child of a different race, open adoption, or adopting a child with special needs.
 You will complete in-person interviews and one or more home visits with your social worker.
 You will also submit documents such as birth certificates, medical statements from a doctor, financial information, and references.
-At the end of the process, you will receive your home study document, which both describes your family, your ability to adopt, and = states if you meet the standards of your adoption program and state, federal or international regulations.
+At the end of the process, you will receive your home study document, which both describes your family, your ability to adopt, and states if you meet the standards of your adoption program and state, federal or international regulations.

-Spence-Chapin provides international and domestic home study services for families living in the NYC area, including New Jersey, the Hudson Valley and Long Island.
+Spence-Chapin provides international and domestic home study services for families living in the New York City area including New Jersey, the Hudson Valley and Long Island.
 We work with families living within 100 miles of New York City.

 Is Spence-Chapin able to complete my domestic home study if I’m working with an attorney?

-Absolutely, if you are interested in pursuing an infant domestic adoption with an adoption attorney, Spence-Chapin can provide recommendations for reputable adoption attorneys in the NYC area.
+Absolutely.
+If you are interested in pursuing an infant domestic adoption with an adoption attorney, Spence-Chapin can provide recommendations for reputable adoption attorneys in the New York City area.
 Spence-Chapin provides home study and support services as you work closely with the attorney to navigate the legal process of adoption.